AdamGagorik/bany/README.md

 ### Examples

-- Run the extact command to parse a PDF and upload transactions to YNAB
+- Run the extract command to parse a PDF and upload transactions to YNAB

 ```bash
 bany extract pdf --inp /path/to/pdf --config config.yaml